smmalavi/TMS-ioFit/README.md

 - Judy Cheng (Co-Op Student), University of British Columbia
 - Leila Noorbala (PhD Student), Shahid Beheshti University

-## Warranty, Copyright and Licensing:
+## Warranty, Copyright and Licensing

 The copyrights of this software are owned by Duke University.
 As such, two licenses to this software are offered:
 1- An open source distribution under the MIT license (see below) for non-commercial and academic use only.